Get more from your Personal Home Manager . . .

 it helps maintain the energy efficiency of these appliances.

 TESTING GFI OUTLETS

 Have you ever noticed that the outlets in your bathroom, kitchen and outdoors have little "test" buttons on them?
 These are special outlets called “ground fault interrupters” or “GFIs.”
-They are placed in locations where there can be water present, and their purpose is to automatically shutoff if there is a potential of an electrical shock.
+They are placed in locations where there can be water present, and their purpose is to automatically shut off if there is a potential for an electrical shock.
 So for example, if you are using a hair dryer and you are on a wet floor, then rather than shocking you, the GFI will trip off.
 The problem is that over time, the mechanism inside of the outlet can stop working.
 So it is very important to test each of these outlets to be sure that they are working properly.
 To test a GFI outlet, just plug a small electrical appliance into the outlet, and then press the “test” button on the outlet.
-The appliance should immediately shutoff.
+The appliance should immediately shut off.
 If it does not, then this outlet should not be used until the GFI has been replaced (helpful accessory: GFI testers).

 OUTSIDE LIGHTING INSPECTION

 If any of your outside light fixtures have bulbs that have burned out, then September is a good month to replace them before the weather gets bad, and daylight hours start getting shorter.
 While you are checking your outside lighting fixtures for burnt out bulbs, you should also take the opportunity to: clear away any dirt and debris; check for any broken connections or fixtures; and clean the glass fixtures so that you get the most benefit from the light bulbs.
 One last tip is that you might want to consider replacing your bulbs with more efficient compact fluorescent light bulbs.